mia-platform/vab/docs/design/addons.md

 The CLI will match the `add-on-name` with the folder name contained inside the `add-ons` one. and will pull all the files contained in it.

-[semver]: https://semver.org/spec/v2.0.0.html (semantic versioning v2.0.0 site)
+[semver]: https://semver.org/spec/v2.0.0.html "semantic versioning v2.0.0 site"